Revamp your whole house for 2021 at this Home Depot sale

 La Rosa Velvet 3-Seater Chesterfield Sofa ($1281.03, originally $1478.05; homedepot.com)

-Give your living room a touch of glam with this velvet sofa, available in grey, blue, rose and lavender.
+Give your living room a touch of glam with this velvet sofa, available in gray, blue, rose and lavender.

 _________________________________________________________